 Transactions through Third Parties.
-Certain financial institutions may be appointed as agents for or authorized by the Fund to accept on its behalf purchase and redemption requests that are received in good order.
+Certain financial institutions may be appointed as designees for or authorized by the Fund to accept on its behalf purchase and redemption requests that are received in good order.
 Subject to Fund approval, certain of these companies may be authorized to designate other entities to accept purchase and redemption orders on behalf of the Fund.
-A purchase or redemption order placed with a financial institution or its authorized agent is treated as if such orders were placed directly with the Fund, and will be deemed to have been received by the Fund when the financial institution or its authorized agent receives such order.
-If you invest through a broker or other financial institution, the policies of and fees charged by that institution may be in addition to those of the Fund as described in this Prospectus.
-These financial institutions may charge transaction fees and may set different minimum investments or limitations on buying or selling shares.
+A purchase or redemption order placed with a financial institution or its authorized designee is treated as if such orders were placed directly with the Fund, and will be deemed to have been received by the Fund when the financial institution or its authorized designee receives such order.
+If you invest through a broker or other financial institution, the policies of and fees charged by that institution fees and may set different minimum investments or limitations on buying or selling shares.
 These institutions may also provide you with certain shareholder services such as periodic account statements and trade confirmations summarizing your investment activity.
 Consult a representative of your financial institution for more information.